rganeshsharma/pdf-translator-service-de_en_docker_deploy/README.md

 ## 🚀 Quick Start (Ready-to-Use Image)

-If someone has already built and shared the image on DockerHub:
+Download the image from DockerHub:

 ```bash
 # Pull the pre-built image